 Money: As of March 2011, Belize’s total national debt (both external and domestic) was U.S. $1.0156 billion, an amount equivalent to approximately 75.3% of GDP.
 I spoke with a principal at a primary school, and her salary was equivalent to about $15,000 US/year. $15,000/year for the principal of the school.
 Imagine what the teachers make.
 In addition to that, the government takes 25% of income in taxes after the cutoff of $26,000 BZ ($13,000 US).
 I find it appalling that the government can take 25% in taxes from someone who would be considered poor in America – and yet, there is no observed benefit from these higher taxes.
 There are no road improvements, efficient police forces, or education benefits (education in Belize is only compulsory for primary school, and it’s not even free).
 The money just seems to vanish.

 Government: The government of Belize is widely known for corruption.
-Although Belize is technically a British colony (quite apparent through the signs advertising the “United Kingdom’s investment in the future of Belize”), the small Central American country bears little resemblance to any part of the developed world.
+Although Belize is technically a British Commonwealth realm (quite apparent through the signs advertising the “United Kingdom’s investment in the future of Belize”), the small Central American country bears little resemblance to any part of the developed world.
 In Belizean newspapers, writers openly acknowledge the corruption and kickbacks plaguing the government.
 In my opinion, this is one of the most central problems.
 If the citizens do not trust the government but have no consistent effort to inform themselves and vote for someone else, the problems (as well as a general sense of discontent) will persist.